F.A.Q.

 I’ve given many keynotes over the years, as well as numerous commencement and graduation speeches at various institutions.
 I craft a tailored talk for each occasion based on the desired topic or theme.

 Yes.
-I’ve done thousands of workshops over the years on more topics than I could reasonably list.
+I’ve done thousands of workshops and professional development seminars over the years on more topics than I could reasonably list.
 Some common topics/themes though have been:

 Tools for Self-Care: Mental Wellness & Emotional Resilience